 - The search term is too new.
 You might need to wait a few days or weeks to see predictions.

-- A potentially disparaging or sensitive term was associated with a name and an automatic rule was applied.
+- An insulting or sensitive term was associated with a name and a rule was applied.

 - Open the Google app .

-- At the top left, tap Menu Settings Autocomplete.
+- At the bottom right, tap More Settings General.

 While we do our best to prevent inappropriate predictions, we don’t always get it right.
-If you think a prediction violates one of the Autocomplete policies, here’s how to report it:
+If you think a prediction violates one of the autocomplete policies, you can report it: